Childhood obesity: Lifestyle

-Exclusive breast-feeding is recommended in all newborn infants for its nutritional and other beneficial effects.
+Exclusive breastfeeding is recommended in all newborn infants for its nutritional and other beneficial effects.
 Parents changing the diet and lifestyle of their offspring by offering appropriate food portions, increasing physical activity, and keeping sedentary behaviors at a minimum may also decrease the obesity levels in children.

-If children were more mobile and less sedentary, the rate of obesity would decrease.
-Parents should recognize the signs and encourage their children to be more physically active.
-By walking or riding a bike, instead of using motorised transport or watching television, will reduce sedentary activity.
+Promoting more physical activity can help prevent and manage obesity.
+Walking or riding a bike, instead of using motorised transport or watching television, will reduce sedentary activity.

 Medications

+As of 2023 there are several anti-obesity medications which are approved by the FDA for the treatment of obesity in adolescents.
+These medications are only recommended for use in conjunction with an intensive behavioral and lifestyle counselling program.